john-kelly/elm-postgrest/README.md

 The design of the package is based on 2 central ideas:

-1.  **The PostgREST specification is not important to application authors.** More generally, the Transfer Protocol (HTTP) and the Interchange Format (JSON) are inessential details of the remote data request layer of your application.
+1.  **The PostgREST specification is not important to application authors.** More generally, the Transfer Protocol (HTTP) and the Interchange Format (JSON) are often inessential details of the data request layer of your application.
 Therefore, where applicable, requests are thought of at the level of "REST requests built from a schema" rather than "HTTP requests transfering JSON data".

-2.  **Avoidable invalid requests are equivalent to runtime errors.** And, because this is Elm, you should not be able to generate runtime errors!
+2.  **Invalid PostgREST requests are equivalent to runtime errors.** And, because this is Elm, you should not be able to generate runtime errors!
 Therefore, where feasible, invalid requests generate compiler errors rather than HTTP errors.

 ## Example